Toyota's Expansion in Heavy Equipment

 Mike is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Japanese auto-parts manufacturer Toyota Industries has announced its intention to purchase Fairview, Oregon-based equipment manufacturer Cascade Corporation (NYSE: CASC) in a cash-for-stock tender offer that values the company at nearly $760 million.
+Japanese auto-parts manufacturer Toyota Industries has announced its intention to purchase Fairview, Oregon-based equipment manufacturer Cascade Corporation (UNKNOWN: CASC.DL) in a cash-for-stock tender offer that values the company at nearly $760 million.
 If the tender offer is successful, Cascade Corporation will become a wholly-owned subsidiary of Toyota Industries and cease to trade on the public markets.
 Although the deal is subject to several closing conditions, it appears likely to be finalized by the end of the third quarter of 2013.

 About Toyota Industries and Cascade Corporation